 - "'Immensa, misteriosa, leggera, fantastica, degna del Dio vivente': Luigi Cibrario e la rinascita risorgimentale dell’architettura medievale", Studi Piemontesi, 50, 2 (2021), pp. 523–528.

-Tommaso Zerbi is an architectural historian who specialises in the history, theory, and historiography of neo-medieval architecture and medievalism, with an emphasis on modern Italy.
-Between completing his doctorate in Architectural History at the University of Edinburgh (2021) and joining the Bibliotheca Hertziana (2022), he held the 2021/2022 Paul Mellon Centre Rome Fellowship at the British School at Rome.
-Prior to these, Tommaso Graduated (MArch, BArch) summa cum laude from the Politecnico di Milano.
-His doctorate, which was awarded the Barrie Wilson Award by the Edinburgh School of Architecture and Landscape Architecture, constitutes the first study of the reworking of the Middle Ages as a tool for the legitimation of the House of Savoy, the first on its architectural manifestation, and the first on the role of mythic views of the medieval past in the political revision of the identities of crown and nation during the Risorgimento.
-An Early Career Member of the Royal Historical Society, Tommaso has conducted research on the neo-medieval architecture and medievalism of northern, central, and southern Italy.
-He has widely presented in academic settings, including at the École du Louvre, the University of Cambridge, the Deutsches Historisches Institut in Rome, and the biennial conference of the European Architectural History Network.
+Tommaso Zerbi is an architectural historian who specialises in the history, theory, and historiography of neo-medieval architecture and medievalism, with an emphasis on modern Italy and the exchanges between the medieval and Renaissance revival and political culture.
+Between completing a doctorate in Architectural History at the University of Edinburgh (2021) and joining the Bibliotheca Hertziana (2022), he held the 2021/2022 Paul Mellon Centre Rome Fellowship at the British School at Rome.
+An Early Career Member of the Royal Historical Society, Tommaso was a 2022/2023 Wallace Fellow at I Tatti, The Harvard University Center for Italian Renaissance Studies.
+Prior to these, he graduated (MArch, BArch) summa cum laude from the Politecnico di Milano.
+His doctorate, which received the Barrie Wilson Award from the Edinburgh School of Architecture and Landscape Architecture, offered the first major history of the roles of medievalism and architecture in the “making” of Italy.
+A central aspect of Tommaso’s work revolves around examining the contributions of architecture and art (“neo-medievalism”) to the diachronic returns of the Middle Ages.
+This includes organising a session at the annual conference of the Society of Architectural Historians and research seminars at the Bibliotheca Hertziana.
+Among his extensive research on the neo-medieval architecture and medievalism of northern, central, and southern Italy, he reframed the Gothic Revival edifice that once incorporated Rome’s first imperial palace, commonly known as “Villa Mills”, as “Villa Smith”, highlighting its connections to the shadows of the British Empire.